Humane Bat Control & Removal

 Who To Call For Bat Problems: Varment Guard

 Whether you’ve got bats in your walls, attic, chimney, or basement, we can provide you with humane bat removal services.
-Varment Guard has been removing bats from houses and businesses for decades.
+Varment Guard’s bat experts have been removing bats from houses and businesses for decades.
 Additionally, all of Varment Guard’s bat exclusion comes with a 5-year warranty.

 Remember, removing a bat (or a colony) is not a DIY project.
 We are licensed and state certified professional bat removal specialists.
-Contact Varment Guard today so we can start bat-proofing your home, removing existing bats, and repairing bat-related damage.
+Contact Varment Guard today so we can start bat-proofing your home, removing existing bats, and repairing bat-related damage humanely.

 How Do Bats Get in My House?